Neural manifold analysis of brain circuit dynamics in health and disease: Manifold learning for the analysis of large-scale neural datasets

 \subsection{Decoding from neural manifolds}

-To compare NML algorithms we evaluated the resulting manifolds according to behavioural decoding (reconstruction or classification) performance, ability to encode the high dimensional activity (i.e reconstruction score) and intrinsic dimensionality.
+To compare NML algorithms we evaluated the resulting manifolds according to behavioral decoding (reconstruction or classification) performance, ability to encode the high-dimensional activity (i.e reconstruction score) and intrinsic dimensionality.
+These quantifications make up a minor subset of the many manifold parameterization methods, of which we describe more section \ref{S:parameterization}).
 For hippocampal CA1 manifolds obtained by any of the NML methods, we computed decoding accuracy for the behavioral variable(s) as a function of the number of manifold embedding dimensions using an Optimal Linear Estimator (OLE) \citep{warland1997decoding}.
 This allows assessment of the number of dimensions necessary to encode the behavioral variable.
 We used a 10-fold cross-validation approach, i.e., training the decoder on 90\% of the data and testing it on the remaining 10\%.
-Decoding performance is calculated as the Pearson correlation coefficient between the actual and reconstructed behavioural variable, i.e. the mouse position, for the test data.
-To assess neural manifold information provided about animal behaviour in the other two datasets, we built a logistic regression classifier \citep{hosmer1989best}; we evaluate its performance using the F1 score as a function of the number of manifold embedding dimensions used.
+Decoding performance is calculated as the Pearson correlation coefficient between the actual and reconstructed behavioral variable, i.e. the mouse position, for the test data.
+To assess neural manifold information provided about animal behavior in the other two datasets, we built a logistic regression classifier \citep{hosmer1989best}; we evaluate its performance using the F1 score as a function of the number of manifold embedding dimensions used.
 The F1 score is defined as the weighted average of the precision (i.e., percentage of the results which are relevant) and recall (i.e., percentage of the total relevant results correctly classified by the algorithm), and ranges between 0 (worst) and 1 (best performance) \citep{blair1979information}.